OpenImagingLab/LenslessFace/README.md

 # Data
 For training, we use the [Asian-Celeb](https://drive.google.com/file/d/1xTVBwoeNWiPS-KbH_6OFV32zME45_Z6q/view?usp=sharing) dataset.
-Tests are conducted on the [LFW](http://vis-www.cs.umass.edu/lfw/) dataset and [FCFD](https://computationalimaging.rice.edu/databases/flatcam-face-dataset/) dataset.
+Tests are conducted on the [LFW](http://vis-www.cs.umass.edu/lfw/) dataset and [FCFD](https://computationalimaging.rice.edu/databases/flatcam-face-dataset/) dataset
 , which should be downloaded and extracted to the data directory.

 You can modify the arguments in `config_file` to change the dataset path.